johnrsibert/JonzPandemic/index.md

 and the reported deaths.
 A summary description of the model and some preliminary (as of August 2020) results is available for download [(pdf)](https://github.com/johnrsibert/SIR-Models/blob/master/Reports/simpleSIR.pdf).
-The model development ceased in late 2and has evolved somewhat since the preliminary write-up in August 2020.
+The  has evolved somewhat since the preliminary write-up in August 2020, but model development ceased in late 2021.

 #### Model conclusions